Last updated: 2023-10-12

 You can use the Menetrendek.hu timetable for finding a fitting ride from there.
 When travelling from Budapest, you can buy your ticket in advance, but you can also buy your ticket from the driver.

-An important thing to note about travelling with bus is that you won't find a route that does not require you to transfer to another bus - usually you have to get off in Kecskemét to get to Szeged.
+An important thing to note about travelling with bus is that you won't find a route that does not require you to transfer to another bus - there is always at least one transfer necessary to get to Szeged.
 Due to this and the longer travelling time, getting to Szeged via bus is only recommended as a last resort.